 The number of heat waves has risen drastically since the 1990s.
-The heat waves are also lasting longer, with record-high temperatures lasting months instead of just days.
+They are also lasting longer, with record-high temperatures lasting months instead of just days.

 Worst Heat Waves in Recent History

 This isn’t a debate about global warming.
-The risk of heat waves is a reality which would be irresponsible to ignore.
+The risk is a reality that would be irresponsible to ignore.